Off view

 Photo by Jerry L. Thompson

-Ex, a totemic wood assemblage, is composed of simple geometric forms.
-Various rectangular wood blocks are attached to a central vertical piece.
-A single notch, approximately one-third of the way down from the top, animates the work.
+The totemic assemblage Ex is composed of simple geometric forms, namely, rectangular wood blocks of various sizes that have been attached to a central vertical piece.
+A single notch approximately one-third of the way down from the top animates the work.
 A separate timber attached to the back is set at an oblique angle, forming the work’s X shape, which inspired its title.
-The wood elements are found railroad ties; undecorated and essential forms which in their arrangement hint at remnants of fallen architecture.
-The artist says, “in order for sculpture to work, it has to get up in the air.”
-Hawkins focuses on balance, gravity, and sculptural material to imbue Ex with a sense of lightness.
-After being shown in a 1974 exhibition of large-scale outdoor sculpture, Sculpture in the Fields, the work was purchased by Storm King Art Center.
+The wood elements are found railroad ties, undecorated and essential forms that hint at remnants of fallen architecture.